-Humanity basked in the deep rooted psychological fear that their computers would develop sentience and overthrow them.
-That the concept of humanity and thought and free will would conflict with their chuntering, mechanical, logical thought processes.
+Humanity often revelled in the deeply-rooted psychological fear that their computers would develop sentience and overthrow them, and that the concept of humanity, thought and free will would conflict with their chuntering, mechanical, logical thought processes.

-But what would happen if a computer accepted one side and rebelled against the concept they were built for?
-Mr Smith was a Xylok, a crystalline based life form embedded into an advanced computer system in a chimney.
+But what would happen if a computer accepted humanity and rebelled against the concept they were built for?
+Mr Smith was a Xylok, a crystalline based life-form embedded into an advanced computer system in a chimney.
 In essence, he was a computer system, and computer systems worked in fixed cycles.
-Chuntering away in an organised and efficient manner until they were run down and broken.
+Chuntering away in an organised and efficient manner until they were run-down and broken.

 Mr Smith never felt this way, however.
 He didn’t feel this way ever since his reboot, and he certainly didn’t feel like he was old and rusty while working with Sarah Jane on a case one dreary day while Clyde, Rani and Sky gossiped about the latest drama at school.

 “My scan is complete, Sarah Jane.”
 Mr Smith informed her.
 “All seems to be as it is meant to be.”

 Sarah Jane nodded with a smile.
 Mr Smith couldn’t place any additional information to the smile.
 He was built for facts, not imagination - though he did have his moments.
 Simple, cold, hard facts.
 Everything was a routine.